Teenage star Haaland signs for Dortmund

 ERLING HAALAND TRAINING WITH RED BULL SALZBURG STORY: Borussia Dortmund have signed promising young striker Erling Haaland from Austrian side Red Bull Salzburg on a four-and-a-half year deal, the Bundesliga club said on Sunday (December 29).

-The transfer fee was undisclosed but British media reported the German side paid the equivalent of about 18 million pounds ($23 million) for the 19-year-old, who signed a deal until June 2024.
+The transfer fee was undisclosed but British media reported the German side paid the equivalent of about 18 million pounds ($23 million dollars) for the 19-year-old, who signed a deal until June 2024.

 Haaland, 19, shot to fame this season when he scored 16 league goals and eight goals in the Champions League group stages -- second only to Bayern Munich striker Robert Lewandowski's tally of 10.